ippontech/blog-usa/posts/tips-and-tricks-for-token-management-in-postman.md

 This blog post will review tips and tricks on how to easily manage and automate the tokens used for API calls more effectively.
 We will also look at how to manage token-related workflows using Postman JavaScript objects, environment variables, and test scripts.

-# What’s a Pre-Request script?
+# What’s a Pre-Request Script?
 The pre-request script is Javascript code that Postman executes before an API request is made.
 Pre-request scripts can exist at the API request level or at the collection/folder level.

 ![prerequest-tab-screenshot](https://github.com/amoyippon/blog-usa/blob/master/images/2024/01/postman-prerequest-tab.png)